duydanghuynh/BluetoothKotlin/README.md

-# BluetoothKotlin
+# About this app
-Basic Bluetooth Application
+  Basic Bluetooth Application written in Kotlin.
+I make this app to learn and try out to work with bluetooth on Android phone.